oevkaya/GAIL-DS-project/README.md

 ## Our Task types and related questions at different levels

 - Data Undertanding and Wrangling
-- Data Cleaning and Pre-processing
+- Data Cleaning, Pre-processing and Transformations
 - Data Summary Statistics and Interpretations
-- Data Transformations
+-
 - Data Visualization - EDA

 - Statistical Models under supervised , unsupervised learning type of models